Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/terraform/README.md

 ### Create terraform.tfvars file

-An Azure AD user for the DevOps VM admin account and an Azure AD group is required for the SQL Admins.
+An Microsoft Entra ID user for the DevOps VM admin account and an Microsoft Entra ID group is required for the SQL Admins.
 The group must be created before running the Terraform code.
 This is the minimum required information for the `terraform.tfvars` file that can be created in the [solutions](./solutions) folder.:

 ```bash
 application_name = "secure-webapp"